skarppinen/tassu-filtering/README.md

 _Karppinen, Rajala, Mäntyniemi, Kojola, Vihola, "Identifying territories using presence-only citizen science data: an application to the Finnish wolf population", under revision for Ecological Modelling (2022)_

 This repository contains code used to produce the results in Sections 3.2 - 3.4.
-Note that the Tassu data is not public, so the code may only be run for experiments that do not directly use the Tassu data.
+Note that the data on the Finnish wolf population is not public, so the code may only be run for experiments that do not directly use it.
+The public raw simulation data may be downloaded from (https://nextcloud.jyu.fi/index.php/s/Xfre5755j8C5xCB). (see also script below)

 ## Installation